Sparkierkan7/more_explosives_mod/README.md

   A bomb that does not create an explosion that damages blocks.
 But instead shoots out tiny pieces of shrapnel at random that damage entities depending on their velocity.

+### Gunpowder Pack:
+  Basically a big gunpowder bomb that has a much bigger explosion power.

 ### Short Musket:
   A gun.
 Can shoot different types of shot.
   #### Mechanics: